Frequently Asked Questions

 The form is only live for a few minutes!
 So if you want that tattoo, keep a close eye to see exactly when it will open.

-That said, once you have to form open, you have as much time as you need to fill it out (as long as you do not close the page).
+That said, once you have to form open, you have as much time as you need to fill it out (as long as you do not close the page, refresh the page, or let your computer sleep).
 So please don't feel like you need to rush, a complete proposal has a much better chance of getting accepted.

 What should I have prepared for the proposal?